 Popping something into the microwave for dinner is quick and convenient, but it's also a compromise.
 Many foods reheat poorly, especially in the microwave, so why settle?
 With these easy foil-pack dinners, you'll enjoy fresh-cooked meals — single serving or family-style — hot from the oven with all the same convenience.
 Better yet, you'll have meat that’s more tender and juicy than if you had simply baked it.

 Some Quick Tips

 Covering food in foil blocks it from the direct heat of the oven, so it cooks by steaming in its own juices.
 If you opt for ingredients that don't contain a lot of water, you'll need to add a bit of liquid to help things along.
-Use spices, herbs, marinades or aromatic vegetables to add flavour to the sealed packets, infusing the meat and side dishes as they cook.
+Use spices, herbs, marinades or aromatic vegetables to add flavor to the sealed packets, infusing the meat and side dishes as they cook.
 Some foods might stick to the foil, so spray or oil it lightly before wrapping the meals.
-Acidic sauces or marinades can react with aluminium foil, so line it with a sheet of parchment paper to prevent discolouration and unwanted flavours.
+Acidic sauces or marinades can react with aluminum foil, so line it with a sheet of parchment paper to prevent discoloration and unwanted flavors.

 Chicken in Foil